vargasmichael/oo-python-blood-oath/README.md

 Now one highly requested feature from `Follower`s using your app that you plan to paywall ($$$) is to see your fellow cult members.
 See if you can implement this method.

 * `Follower#fellow_cult_members`
-  * returns a unique `Array` of followers who are in the same cults as you
+  * returns a unique `List` of followers who are in the same cults as you

 A highly requested feature from `Cult`s using your app that you plan to paywall ($$$) is to restrict ages for recruits.
 See if you can implement this functionality.

 * `Cult#minimum_age`
-  * returns a `Fixnum` that is the minimum age required for followers joining this cult
+  * returns a `Integer` that is the minimum age required for followers joining this cult
 * `Cult#recruit_follower`
   * takes in an argument of a `Follower` instance and adds them to this cult's list of followers
   * NOW this is changed such that if the given `Follower` instance is not of age: